Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 ## Calculating a running total

-A 'running total' is a specific sub-variety of an accumulator pattern, where a value is added to with each iteration.
+A 'running total' is a specific sub-variety of an accumulator pattern.

 ```java
 Scanner scn = new Scanner(System.in);